missjte/berkson.github.io/journal/posts/disabilities-and-submission-part-2-i-say-no.markdown

 And I love her enough to thank her for this opportunity, this challenge that not many other people would be *truly* willing to do for someone else.

-Because I doing it all for her.
+Because I do it all for her.